jKaranja19/computer_graphics/README.md

 # computer_graphics

-This are the files and codes for the CodeLabs for the unit, Computer Graphics.
+- These are the files and codes for the CodeLabs for the unit, Computer Graphics.
+- They include basic python codes and trial activities.
+- Libraries used: pycairo and math